 Many people in the UK associate personalised registration numbers with cars, but most vehicles are allowed to display private number plates, including motorbikes.
-You can search our database of over 50 million available registration numbers to find the perfect personalised plate for your motorcycle.
+You can search our database of over 70 million available registration numbers to find the perfect personalised motorcycle number plate.

 Laws For Motorbike Number Plates